Binay-UCF/Learning-Frequently-Occurring-Medical-Image-Segments/README.md

 # Learning-Frequently-Occurring-Medical-Image-Segments
-To run the base model follow the below tutorial. https://detectron2.readthedocs.io/en/latest/tutorials/install.html This tutorial details about all the required installation needed before executing the proposed model file.
+To run the base model please follow this tutorial. https://detectron2.readthedocs.io/en/latest/tutorials/install.html This tutorial details about all the required installation needed before executing the proposed model file.
 Dataset can be found from the below link.